Alfresco/alfresco-docker-base-java/README.md

 Either Java 11 or Java 17 can be used to build images using the `JAVA_MAJOR` build argument.

-> Both OpenJDK versions bellow can be built from the JDK or the JRE distribution (using the JDIST build argument)
+> OpenJDK versions below can be built from the JRE distribution (using the JDIST build argument)

 ##### Legacy OpenJDK Java 11